coderbloke/godot-code-generator/README.md

 You can generate output (e.g. script):
 - From a source template file containing tags
 - According to generator specification, where you describe the tags
-- Using a context (any object), which provides to subtitution for the tags
+- Using a context (any object), which provides subtitutions for the tags

 Driving force:
 - Was needed for this: https://github.com/coderbloke/godot-inspector-architect<br>
   Code snippets coming from different places, they put together into a script, which then can be loaded and used dynamically on-the-fly
-- It turned out to be a quite neat reusable, even int he early phase Can be help usefull for anyone
+- It turned out to be a quite neat reusable, even in the early phase Can be help useful for anyone

 Contact:
 - Indicate/share your presence, interest, ideas, give inspiration, or ask here:<br>
   [ https://github.com/coderbloke/godot-code-generator/discussions/5 ](https://github.com/coderbloke/godot-code-generator/discussions/5)
-- See already existing plans/progress/issues, suggest or indiate new ones here:<br>
+- See already existing plans/progress/issues, suggest or indicate new ones here:<br>
   https://github.com/coderbloke/godot-code-generator/issues

 Usage
 --

-1. Make source tample files.
+1. Make source template files.
 Put tags into it, where you want text substitution.
 (First image / Left side)<br>
    Tags don't have any predefined form.
 They are just simple tags you define later, so you don't have to follow the below example.<br>

-   With possibilty of different way of handling comment and prefixes by the generator, it is possible to make such a template file,<br>
+   With possibility of different way of handling comment and prefixes by the generator, it is possible to make such a template file,<br>
-   which is syntactically/semantically a correct source file, so won't be full of compiler errors for example.
+   which is syntactically/semantically a correct source file, so won't be full of compiler errors, for example.

 2. Make a`CodeGeneratorSpecification` specification resource.
 (First image / Right side)<br>
    Define your tags (any text, no fixed format).
 Specify how the generator should handle the surrounding of the tags.